HamdanSadad/HamdanSadad/README.md

-# HELLO EVERYONE, I'M jUNIOR WEB DEVELOPMENT
+# HELLO EVERYONE, I'M JUNIOR WEB DEVELOPMENT

 # 💫 About Me:
 🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact